ekate/dlts_publisher/README.md

+This codebase can be used for 2 initial steps in book publication workflow
-This codebase generates json documents which are then used to create book or map objects in Drupal (CMS which hosts publishing repository).
+1. Generates json documents which are then used to create book or map objects in Drupal (CMS which hosts publishing repository).
-It is part of the book publishing workflow.
+2. Add information about book images to mongodb

+After those 2 steps are completed you need to add book json objects to github.

 * [Installation](#script-setup)
 * [Usage ](#calling-the-script-directly)

 ## Requirements
 Ruby version 2.1.0

-## installation
+## Installation
 * [Install rvm, if is is not present](https://rvm.io/rvm/install)
 *  Clone the [repository](https://github.com/ekate/dlts_publisher) and change to it's root directory `cd dlts_publisher`
 * Install ruby v.2.1.0: